DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-09-20-email-new-cycle.md

 ### How to update your courses

 To update your courses, go to the section titled ‘Next cycle (2020 - 2021)’ on your organisation’s homepage in Publish and click on the individual course.
-References to skills tests are most likely to appear in the 'Interview process' and ‘Requirements and eligibility’ sections.
+References to skills tests are most likely to appear in the ‘Interview process‘ and ‘Requirements and eligibility’ sections.

 You should make these changes before your 2020/21 courses appear on Find on 1 October 2019.
 If you’ve already published your courses (by clicking the green ‘Publish in October’ button), you can make the changes and then publish them again.